joelpurra/jquery-mutation-summary/README.md

 # [jquery-mutation-summary](http://joelpurra.github.com/jquery-mutation-summary) javascript library
 A jQuery wrapper/plugin for mutation-summary, the DOM mutation-observers wrapper.
+It adds easy, chainable `.mutationSummary()` calls to your jQuery objects.

 > [Mutation Summary](http://code.google.com/p/mutation-summary/) is a JavaScript library that makes observing changes to the DOM fast, easy and safe.

-Mutation Observers, and Mutation Summary even more so, are useful for watching changes made to the DOM what you cannot control.
-These external changes may come from other jQuery plugins, non-jQuery scripts, legacy code or even flash objects that modifies the page around it.
-If you're using the deprecated [DOM Mutation Events](http://code.google.com/p/mutation-summary/wiki/DOMMutationObservers) or are Have a look at [this fun and informative 8 minute screen cast](http://code.google.com/p/mutation-summary/) by [Rafael Z Weinstein](http://code.google.com/u/rafaelw@chromium.org/), the creator of mutation-summary.
+The Mutation Summary library aggregates multiple DOM mutations to a neat changeset, optionally [filtered by CSS-style selectors](http://code.google.com/p/mutation-summary/wiki/APIReference#The_element_Query).
+Have a look at [this fun and informative 8 minute screen cast](http://code.google.com/p/mutation-summary/) by [Rafael Z Weinstein](http://code.google.com/u/rafaelw@chromium.org/), the creator of mutation-summary.

 ## Get it